 Recap: How PSAT Registration Works

-If you’re homeschooled or not currently residing in the U.S., you can still take the PSAT.
-To register, contact a local high school that’s administering the PSAT and inquire about taking the test there.
-If you need special accommodations for a disability, you may request these ahead of time through your counselor.
+If you are homeschooled or do not currently reside in the US, you can still take the PSAT.
+To register, contact a local high school that’s administering the PSAT and ask whether you can take it there.
+If you need special accommodations for a disability, you can request these ahead of time through your counselor.

-- Keep your fall schedule — especially October — relatively empty to account for all possible PSAT test dates.
+- Keep your fall schedule, especially October, relatively empty to account for all PSAT test dates

 Need a rundown of the PSAT before you register for it?
-Check out our expert guide to learn what the PSAT is, how it's scored, and what kinds of skills you'll need to master to get a great score on test day.
+Check out our in-depth PSAT guide to learn what the test is, how it's scored, and what kinds of skills you'll need to master to achieve a great PSAT score on test day.